My name is Zachary Greenlee.

 Since I’d never witnessed or been the victim of an autopsy, I’m sure you can understand my surprise when, instead of unbuttoning my shirt and pants to remove them, he used a pair of scissors to cut them free, pulling the tattered garments from beneath me, and tossing them into a garbage bag.

 “What happened to you?”
 Daniel asked kindly, leaning over to look me in the face.
-“I’m so sorry that you were taken from your family at Christmas.
-Rest assured,” he said, patting my shoulder lightly.
-“You’re in good hands with Doctor Fox and me.
+“I’m so sorry that you were taken from your family at Christmas,” he said, patting my shoulder lightly.
+“You’re in expert hands with Doctor Fox and me.
 We’ll take good care of you, Mr. Greenlee.”

 “But I’m not dead!
 Please don’t do this to me!
 You’re going to kill me!”